aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03a_image_classification.rst

 +------------------------------------------------+----------+------------------------------+

-.. _03-config-folder-structure:
+.. _03a-config-folder-structure:

 Configuration Folder Structure
 ------------------------------

-Below shows the folder structure and describes how you can understand and navigate the config structure.
+Below shows the folder structure and the files related to image classification configuration.

 .. parsed-literal::